SITCOMTN-128

 We query the ground catalog to account for recognized blends.

-If there are more space objects (\(\hat{N_s}\)) than ground objects (\(\hat{N_g}\)), the object is an unrecognized blend.
+If there are more space objects (\(\hat{N_s}\)) than ground objects (\(\hat{N_g}\)), the object is a candidate unrecognized blend.

 If there are equal amounts then the object is either pure

-(\(\hat{N_s} = \hat{N_g} = 1\))) or recognized blend
+(\(\hat{N_s} = \hat{N_g} = 1\)) or recognized blend

 (\(\hat{N_s} = \hat{N_g} > 1\)).